shrocket/personal_website/content/blog/2005-11-19-new-zodiac-the-mexican.md

 ---
-title: New Zodiac: The Mexican
+title: New Zodiac - The Mexican
 date: 2005-11-19
 categories:
   - blahg
   - zodiac
 ---